ringcentral/engage-digital-api-docs/docs/digital/exports/index.md

 <img src="../exports/turn-on-automated-exports.png" class="img-fluid">

-Exports can be automated to minimize the time and effort involved in the integration process of your BI system, CRM or backup.
+Exports can be automated to minimize the time and effort involved in the integration process of your BI(Business Intelligence) system, CRM or backup.
 Automated exports are sent in the BI format (see [Encoding and format](#encoding-and-format)).

 This approach involves providing a deployment location and access by SFTP.

 Exports will be uploaded periodically to the specified location either :
 - everyday
 - every monday